seanorama/masterclass/security-advanced/README.md

 ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-proxyuser.png)

 - Save and restart HDFS
+  - Ambari will show that other components need restarting too but you can proceed without restarting those for now.

 - For now we will skip configuring Ambari Agents for Non-Root

 ### Ambari Encrypt Database and LDAP Passwords

-- Needed to allow Ambari to cache the admin password so its not prompted for each each you add, move or remove a service via Ambari
+- Needed to allow Ambari to cache the admin password

 - To encrypt password, run below
 ```